Antipsychotic Prescribing

 1. Do both types of antipsychotics (typical and atypical) have similar efficacy for treating positive symptoms?

-2. Which type of antipsychotics (first or second generation) are more likely to cause tardive dyskinesia?
+2. Which type of antipsychotics (first or second generation) is more likely to cause tardive dyskinesia?

 3. Which types of antipsychotics (first or second generation) are more likely to cause an increase in lipid levels?